gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 If the only scenario where the `ports` field breaks backward compatibility is dynamic app registration, we could introduce a new version of the app resource.
-The intent would be to let the old app service drop the unrecognized version of an app resource.
+The intent would be to let the old app service drop the unrecognized version of an app resource when receiving it from the auth service.

 However, this is not how the app service operates today.
 When an app service populates its cache with dynamically registered apps, it interprets all apps as V3 apps, meaning we can't add a V4 app